 Try to find a sharpie colour that is slightly darker than the petal colour.

 The cosmos flower and eucalyptus stem patterns are available as a set.
-Fill out the form below to have them sent to your inbox!
+Find the sign-up box at the bottom of the post to have them sent directly to your inbox!

 Cut Out the Petals

 Cut out all the pieces using small scissors.
 Simply pin or tape the paper pattern pieces to the felt and cut around them.